Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If you’re planning to start a business in Massachusetts using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Massachusetts DBA or “Doing Business As,” but is officially called a Business Certificate.
+Business name registration is commonly called a Massachusetts DBA or “Doing Business As,” but is officially called a Business Certificate.

-To see if you need to register for a Massachusetts Business Certificate and steps on how to register, check out our guide.
+Check out our guide to see if you need to register for a Massachusetts Business Certificate and the steps to register.

 What is the Business Certificate?